scipipe/scipipe/docs/writing_workflows.md

-We can actually get even more control over how file names are produced than this, by manually supplying each process with an anonymous function that returns file paths given a `scipipe.SciTask` object, which will be produced for each command execution.
+We can actually get even more control over how file names are produced than this, by manually supplying each process with an anonymous function that returns file paths given a `scipipe.Task` object, which will be produced for each command execution.

 In order to implement the same path patterns as above, using this method, we